AgbetiFavour/item-list/citizen.md

 foo();

-While second class citizen is agn entity of which the value can be passed as a parameter, but that can neither be returned from a function, nor can it be assigned to a variable.
+While second class citizen is an entity of which the value can be passed as a parameter, but that can neither be returned from a function, nor can it be assigned to a variable.